twen2ty5five-boop/ASMR/README.md

 <summary><b>English</b></summary>
 <br/>
 This repository provides code resources designed to help students and researchers in AI-related fields learn AI programming.
 It was created as part of the Human–AI Collaborative Product and Service Design course in the Department of Industrial Convergence at Hanyang University.
 Our goal is to reach as many people as possible — if you find this project helpful, please consider giving it a ⭐ star!<br/><br/>
-This project is the result of a final project conducted as part of the Human–AI Collaborative Product and Service Design course offered by the Department of Industrial Convergence at Hanyang University during the Fall 2025 semester.
 The supervising professor for this course is Professor Cheol-Hyun Jung of the Department of Industrial Convergence at Hanyang University (inbass@hanyang.ac.kr).
 The code and documentation are open source under the MIT License, and may be freely referenced or used; however, all risks arising from such use must be borne solely by the user
 </details>